JSTOR-Labs/plant-humanities/cinnamon/README.md

 <param title="Jaffna" eid="Q215277" aliases="Jaffnapatnam">
 <param ve-map
 	prefer-geojson
 	title="Map of Ceylon (Sri Lanka) in the late eighteenth century.
 The red line indicates the border between the Dutch areas along the coast and the kingdom of Kandy in the island's interior.
-These were the borders after the war of 1760–1766 (see below)." center="8.050740, 80.654834"
+These were the borders after the war of 1760–1766 (see below).
+Coloured drawing on paper by Jean du Perron, 1789." center="8.050740, 80.654834"
 	zoom="7.4">
 <param ve-map-layer